Student nurses

 Practice placements are an essential part of your nursing programme and will equip you with the skills needed to complete your programme, NMC registration and have successful nursing career.
 In line with standard 2 of the RCN Nursing Workforce Standards, all nursing students must be supernumerary when on placement.
 If you do not feel that you are remaining supernumerary during your placement, please speak to your practice assessor or link-lecturer.

 Placements are arranged by your university and plans are made in agreement with a local placement provider.
 Placements are often in NHS Trusts, but you may also be offered a placement in a private, voluntary, or independent organisation.
-The university will have assessed your designated placement area, to ensure it hs learning opportunities to meet your proficiencies.
+The university will have assessed your designated placement area, to ensure it has learning opportunities to meet your proficiencies.
 When allocating placements, they will take into account your circumstances such as where you live, whether you have dependants, and whether you have access to a car.
 Your university will have placement information online or in your student handbook.
 In it, you’ll find information about claiming expenses, supervision and assessment arrangements, and what to do if you cannot attend your placement.

 You can find some useful advice in our Helping students get the best from their practice placements publication.